Garee/sp/README.md

   -h, --help            show this help message and exit -t SPAN, --time SPAN  time limit search to 1 d|w|m|y (day,week,month,year) -s SITE, --site SITE  search a site
-  -i, --interactive     launch in interactive mode -of, --open-first     open the first result in a web browser -u, --unsafe          disable the family filter --browser BROWSER     open results using this web browser
+  -np, --no-prompt      do not enter interactive mode -of, --open-first     open the first result in a web browser -u, --unsafe          disable the family filter --browser BROWSER     open results using this web browser